Myanmar releasing 4 foreigners in broad prisoner amnesty

 Japan's Foreign Ministry confirmed they had been informed of Myanmar's plans to release Kubota, but had no further details, other than that the 26-year-old Tokyo-based documentary filmmaker was reportedly in good health.

 Britain's embassy in Yangon said Bowman had not yet been released from prison.
-Australia’s Department of Foreign Affairs and Trade had no immediate comment, and the U.S. Embassy in Yangon did not immediately respond to a request for information.
+Australian Foreign Minister Penny Wong tweeted that she welcomed reports of Turnell being released, but would not comment further for the time being, and the U.S. Embassy in Yangon referred queries to Washington.

-Turnell, 58, an associate professor in economics at Sydney’s Macquarie University, was arrested by security forces at a hotel in Yangon.
-He was sentenced in September to three years in prison for violating the country’s official secrets law and immigration law.
+Turnell, 58, an associate professor in economics at Sydney's Macquarie University who had been serving as an advisor to Suu Kyi, was arrested by security forces at a hotel in Yangon just days after last year's military takeover.
+He was sentenced in September to three years in prison for violating the country's official secrets law and immigration law.
+Suu Kyi and three of her former Cabinet members were convicted in the same trial, which was held in a closed court, with their lawyers barred by a gag order from taking about the proceedings.

-“As a friend of Sean Turnell and a fellow economist I am delighted to hear of his release,” said Sydney economist Tim Harcourt said in an email.
+Fellow Australian economist Tim Harcourt said in an email he was delighted to hear of his longtime friend Sean Turnell's release.

-He thanked the Australian government, activists and Turnell's friends and colleagues who had lobbied for his release and said he was looking forward to his longtime friend returning home to Sydney.
+He thanked the Australian government, activists and Turnell's friends and colleagues who had lobbied for his release and said he was looking forward to him returning home to Sydney.

 “It’s a great relief to his wonderful wife Ha, his sister and father and all the family," Harcourt said.

-"Sean’s heart was with the people of Myanmar to help lift them about of poverty and help Myanmar reach its economic potential.
-He should never have been imprisoned for doing his professional duty as an economist involved in development economics."
+“Sean’s heart was with the people of Myanmar to help lift them about of poverty and help Myanmar reach its economic potential.
+He should never have been imprisoned for doing his professional duty as an economist involved in development economics,” he said.

-According to the Assistance Association for Political Prisoners, a rights monitoring organization, 16,232 people have been detained on political charges in Myanmar since the army ousted the democratically elected government of Aung San Suu Kyi last February.

 Myanmar has been in turmoil since the takeover, which led to nationwide protests that the military government quashed with deadly force, triggering armed resistance that some U.N. experts now characterize as civil war.